christianbaun/ossperf/README.md

 ## Example

-This command will create five files of size 1 MB each and use them to test the performance and data integrity of the storage service.
-The new bucket used will have the name ossperf-testbucket and the the uploads and the downloads will be carried out in parallel.
+This command creates five files of size 1 MB each and use them to test the performance and data integrity of the storage service.
+The new bucket used has the name ossperf-testbucket, and the uploads and downloads are carried out in parallel.

 `./ossperf.sh -n 5 -s 1048576 -b ossperf-testbucket -p`

 ## Related Work

-Some interesting papers and software projects focusing the performance evaluation of S3-compatible services.
+Some interesting papers and software projects focusing on the performance evaluation of S3-compatible services:

 - [An Evaluation of Amazon's Grid Computing Services: EC2, S3 and SQS](https://dash.harvard.edu/bitstream/handle/1/24829568/tr-08-07.pdf). *Simson Garfinkel*.
 2007. *In this paper, the throughput which S3 can deliver via HTTP HET requests with objects of different sizes, is evaluated over several days from several locations by using a self-written client.
 The software was implemented in C++ and used [libcurl](https://curl.haxx.se/libcurl/) for the interaction with the storage service.
 Sadly, this client tool was never released.
 The focus of this work is the download performance of Amazon S3.
 Other operations like the the upload performance are not investigated.
 Unfortunately, this tool has never been released by the author.*
 - [Amazon S3 for Science Grids: a Viable Solution?](http://dl.acm.org/citation.cfm?id=1383526) *Mayur Palankar, Adriana Iamnitchi, Matei Ripeanu, Simson Garfinkel*.
 2008.
 Proceedings of the 2008 international workshop on Data-aware distributed computing (DADC 2008).
 Pages 55-64.